itsmetrina/itsmetrina/README.md

 <p align="left">
     👩🏾‍💻 Hi there!
 I'm Trina, a Frontend Developer.<br>
-    📚 Currently exploring Python and sharpening coding skills on HackerRank.<br>
+    📚 Currently exploring Redux and also sharpening coding skills on HackerRank.<br>
     ⚡ I spend my free time on freeCodeCamp, creating frontend projects, and diving into new coding challenges.<br>
     🔖 Besides coding, I'm passionate about reading books and expanding my knowledge.<br>
     🌟 Let's connect and collaborate on exciting projects!